fortana-co/request.js/README.md

 If there's a connection error, timeout, or other exception, type is `'exception'`, and `data` is the exception thrown by fetch.

-The other attributes come from the `Response` object returned by fetch:
+The other properties come from the `Response` object returned by fetch:

 - `status`: 200, 204, etc...
 - `statusText`: 'OK', 'CREATED', etc...
 - `url`: url after redirect(s)
 - `headers`: object literal instead of `Headers` instance; header names are lowercased

-If type is `'exception'`, these attributes are undefined.
+If type is `'exception'`, these properties are undefined.

 ### JSON by default